The Events tab page, allows you to assign a macro to certain events which occur in a database form.

 SELECT * FROM address WHERE name=:name

 Here :name is a parameter that must be filled out when loading.
 The parameter is automatically filled out from the parent form if possible.
 If the parameter cannot be filled out, this event is called and a linked macro can fill out the parameter.
+Return True when the execution of the parametrized statement should continue, False otherwise.

 The Error occurred event is activated if an error occurs when accessing the data source.
 This applies to forms, list boxes and combo boxes.